interledger/rafiki/packages/open-payments/README.md

 This package provides TypeScript & NodeJS tools for using Open Payments:

-- Exported TypeScript types generated directly from the Open Payments Open API specifications
+- Exported TypeScript types generated directly from the Open Payments OpenAPI specifications
 - A NodeJS client that exposes Open Payment APIs:
   - Signs requests with provided key
-  - Validates responses against Open API specs
+  - Validates responses against OpenAPI specs

 ## Who is this package for?